 Comcast reveals subscriber in online comments case

 CHAMPAIGN, Ill.
-(AP) — Comcast Cable Communications has given a local politician from northern Illinois the identity of an Internet service subscriber whose account was used to post an anonymous comment online suggesting the politician molests children.
+(AP) — Comcast Cable Communications has given a northern Illinois politician the identity of an Internet service subscriber whose account was used to post an anonymous comment online suggesting the politician molests children.